-Anigre flat cut veneer is a creamy yellow or tan with some pink tones.
+Anigre flat cut wood veneer is a creamy yellow or tan with some pink tones.
 The grain is straight, sometimes wavy and mottled.
 Also has a fine, lustrous texture.
+Also commonly spelled as Anegre.

-Common Uses: Architectural panels and mill work, cabinetry, doors, musical instruments, flooring, furniture and interior woodwork, as well as boat and yacht design.
+Common Uses for Anigre Flat Cut Wood Veneer: Architectural panels and mill work, cabinetry, doors, musical instruments, flooring, furniture and interior woodwork, as well as boat and yacht design.

 Other Name(s): Anegre, Aniegre.